What To Do With 7 Magical Days In Playa del Carmen

 Day 1: Settle in with Bric

 If you feel overwhelmed by the deluge of options when searching for a vacation rental on sites like Airbnb, a cost-saving alternative is finding a local full-service management company like Bric.
-Guests will not only save money on the rental but receive complimentary transportation at arrival and special treats at check-in.
-Booking direct can save travelers significant money.
+Guests will not only save money on rentals but receive special airport transfer deals and welcome treats at check-in.
+Booking a stay directly at www.bricrental.com can save travelers significant money.

 During the fall season, guests can rent ocean view condos such as this 2-bedroom Elements luxury home for around $1500USD per week – divided by 2 couples or 4 friends, a stay at this sought-after property is an inexpensive dream!

 Tip: Grocery packages are available through your Bric reservations agent or ambassador for an additional fee.
-Choose from a pre-arranged order or customize your shopping list and let Bric’s friendly staff stock your fridge so that you have everything you need (including a cold six-pack of beer) waiting for you upon arrival.
+Choose from a pre-arranged order or customize your shopping list with your personal kitchen staples.
+Allow Bric’s friendly staff to stock your fridge so that you have everything you need upon your arrival (including a six-pack of chilled beer or wine!)

 After you have settled in, you’ll be ready for a bite to eat.
 Il Baretto (Calle 26 & 5the Avenue) is a great option for casual eats and cold cocktails.
 Their famous brick-oven pizzas are as close to authentic Italian as you can get and their pasta selection is divine.